Varshith17/Varshith17/README.md

 ### Hi there 👋 I'm Varshith

+### Full stack developer.

 ## I'm new, but passionate for Learning new Technologies!

-- 🌱 I’m currently learning React Native for Andriod/IOS Application developement..
+- 🌱 I’m currently learning React Native for Andriod/IOS Application developement.
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2022 Goals: Learn more about web and mobile app development and focus on UI development.